Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the Managed Service for PostgreSQL cluster description, edit or add the folder_id parameter value:
+2. In the Managed Service for PostgreSQL cluster description, update the folder_id value.
+If the argument does not exist, add it:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {